-Eagle Creek Pack-It starter set 3-piece set – 9.6 ounces / 272 grams;
+- Eagle Creek Pack-It starter set 3-piece set – 9.6 ounces / 272 grams;

-> If you compare this to the average weight of luggage (which is about 7.9 lbs), the extra weight is minimal.
+If you compare this to the average weight of luggage (which is about 7.9 lbs), the extra weight is minimal.

-> If you’re paying more solely for the reason that they’re lightweight, probably not.
-A set of regular packing cubes usually weighs similar to the weight of a hoodie, and lightweight cubes identical to the weight of a regular t-shirt.
+If you’re paying more solely for the reason that they’re lightweight, probably not.
+A set of regular packing cubes usually weighs similar to the weight of a hoodie, and lightweight cubes are identical to the weight of a regular t-shirt.
 Would you pay 25$ extra for saving an extra 3 – 7 ounces, which would be comparable to leaving a single t-shirt home?

-> However, often the manufacturers themselves realize this.
-Most of the times the more expensive option is not just lighter, but it also has some other features included, like:
+However, often the manufacturers themselves realize this.
+Most of the time the more expensive option is not just lighter, but it also has some other features included, like:

-> - More packing cubes included;
+- More packing cubes included;